SAP-samples/teched2022-DT264/exercises/ex3/README.md

     b.  or open the SAP SuccessFactors native app if it’s installed on your device. \
     c.
 In case you made use of one of the Deep link URL-Schemes for SAP SuccessFactors the respective screen should open.

-    >**NOTE:** If you don’t have an SAP SuccessFactors user, on IOS there is the possibility to use the Demo Mode of the SAP SuccessFactors app.
+    >**NOTE:** If you don’t have an SAP SuccessFactors user, on iOS there is the possibility to use the Demo Mode of the SAP SuccessFactors app.
 Once enabled you can try the Deep links from SAP Mobile Start

 ## Congrats